pengxy/SQuAD2_Analysis/README.md

 ## BERT Track

+Here are the submissions that uses [BERT](https://github.com/google-research/bert), which is known to have substantial improvements than previous non-BERT models.
+To have a better comparison, you can regard the `BERT by Google AI Language` as the baseline scores (using BERT-large).

 | System | Date | Institute | BERT | Dev-EM | Dev-F1 | Test-EM | Test-F1 | Paper | Note |
 | :------- | :-----: |  :-----: |  :-----: |  :-----: |  :-----: |  :-----: |  :-----: |:-----: |:-----: |
 | PAML + BERT | Nov 27, 2018 | PINGAN GammaLab | Large | 80.577 | 83.637 | 81.347 | 84.560 | - |